 Diverse book lists for children

-Want to add more books to your bookshelf that either mirror their identities and experiences or offer windows into others?
+Want to add more books to your bookshelf?
 Start by talking to your child’s school librarian or visiting the public library for specific recommendations.
-You can also find lots of great titles at the following sources:
+Do your best to buy books from independent booksellers, especially those owned by BIPOC or LGBTQ+ book sellers and book lovers.
+You can find lots of great titles at the following sources: